 Before we dig into the benefits and risks, let’s talk a little more about kombucha itself.

 Kombucha is a fermented drink, often made from black or green tea.
 Various types of spice, fruit, or juice are sometimes added during the creation process to provide extra flavor.
 You can get some benefits from these additions too, although the main point of kombucha is the drink itself.

 Kombucha is consumed cold and is slightly effervescent (which just means that it has small bubbles).
 It has a distinct sour flavor from the fermentation that is not easily masked by other ingredients.
 However, many people enjoy the sour taste and see kombucha as a delicious drink.

-Kombucha Good For Your Health?
+Is Kombucha Good For You?